 - In a large saucepan, bring remaining water to a boil.
 Remove from the heat; add tea bags.
 Cover and steep for 3-5 minutes.
 Discard tea bags.
 Stir in citrus mixture.

-- If a sugared rim is desired, sprinkle the sugar, tarragon and orange peel on a plate.
+- If a sugared rim is desired, sprinkle the sugar, tarragon and orange zest on a plate.
 Using orange wedges, moisten the rims of eight mugs; hold mugs upside down and dip rim into sugar mixture.
 Serve warm tea in mugs.
-Yield: 8 servings (2 quarts).